cosmosclassroom/cosmosintheclassroom/src/hphys/8_electromagnetism/ps8.1_wave-particle-energy.md

    a) Calculate the energy carried by 7 photons.
    b) If this energy were converted to thermal energy, by how much would it raise the temperature of 1.0 × 10⁻¹⁵ g of water?

+8. X-rays used in medical imaging typically have wavelengths around 0.1 nm.
+   a) Calculate the frequency and energy (in eV) of these X-ray photons.
+   b) How many of these X-ray photons would carry a total energy of 1.0 J?
+   c) Compare the energy of one X-ray photon to that of a visible light photon (550 nm).
+What implications does this have for biological safety?

+9. An electron microscope accelerates electrons through a potential difference of 50 kV.
+   a) Calculate the kinetic energy of these electrons in joules.
+   b) Calculate the momentum and de Broglie wavelength of these electrons.
+   c) Why can electron microscopes achieve much higher resolution than light microscopes?

+10. The photoelectric effect demonstrates the particle nature of light.
+When light with a frequency of 1.0 × 10¹⁵ Hz strikes a cesium surface (work function 1.9 eV):
+    a) Will electrons be emitted?
+If so, calculate their maximum kinetic energy in eV.
+    b) What is the threshold frequency for electron emission from this surface?
+    c) If the intensity of the light is doubled but the frequency remains the same, how does this affect the maximum kinetic energy and the number of emitted electrons?

 ## Answers

 1. a) 4.97 × 10⁻¹⁹ J (3.11 eV)